How to Prepare for an HR Assistant Interview: Questions and Tips

 HR Assistant roles are popular with recent graduates, career switchers, and people looking for a way into HR.
 It's an entry-level job, but it sets the foundation for bigger roles in recruitment, employee relations, or HR management later on.

-An interview for this role is less about having years of HR experience and more about showing you’re organised, professional, and motivated to work with people.
+An interview for this role is less about having years of HR experience and more about showing you're organised, professional, and work well with people.

 This guide covers what HR Assistants do, the questions you'll likely get, and how to prepare.